AlgoLab/pso-cancer-evolution/README.md

 **Optional input parameters**
 - `--mutfile [STRING]`: Path of the mutation names.
 If not used, then the mutations will be named progressively from 1 to mutations.
 - `--particles [INT]`: Number of particles to use for PSO [default: 5]
 - `--iterations [INT]`: Number of iterations.
-If not used or zero, pso will stop when stuck on a best fitness value for 20 iterations (or after 3 minutes) [default: 0].
+If not used or zero, pso will stop when stuck on a best fitness value (or after around 2 minutes of total execution) [default: 0].
 - `--alpha [FLOAT]`: False negative rate [default: 0.15].
 - `--beta [FLOAT]`: False positive rate [default: 0.00001].
 - `--gamma [FLOAT/STRING]`: Loss rate for each mutation (single float for every mutations or file with different rates) [default: 0.5].